cobwebch/external_import/Documentation/Developer/Events/Index.rst

 .. note::

-   This hook receives records only from the main table, not from any child table.
+   This event listener receives records only from the main table, not from any child table.

 .. _developer-events-insert-record-preprocess: